The Singleton

 ---

 The Meridian Irvine campus held sixty-eight degrees and smelled of nothing.
 Glass walls scrubbed of fingerprints.
-Carpet so deep it ate sound.
-The lobby attendant wished him good morning by name; she had been wishing him good morning by name for four years and Jeff still didn't know hers.
+Carpet milled thick enough that a hundred badged engineers crossed the atrium and the floor returned no footstep, no voice — the whole building tuned to the acoustic signature of a server room.
+The lobby attendant wished him good morning by name.
+She had wished him good morning by name for four years — same headset, same flat warmth in the vowels, his surname pronounced correctly every single day — and Jeff still didn't know hers.

 Marcus caught him at the coffee bar with a sheet of paper — actual paper, which Marcus did sometimes when he wanted to look un-networked.
 Marcus was forty-seven, six-foot-two, the kind of senior staff engineer who had survived three companies by being structurally incapable of bullshit.
-He was holding the printout like it had personally offended him.
+His specialty was the layer nobody thanked him for: kernel and systems performance, the cache lines and memory traffic where Jeff's elegant ML ideas went to die or go fast.
+He had been printing benchmark results onto paper since his first job in 2005, because he did not trust a dashboard he had not personally watched render, and he held this printout now like it had personally offended him.

 "Oh no. You brought it."